TCPView - Portable Endpoint Process Monitor

 • Download: Download TCPView ZIP

-If you're looking for a fast and effective way to monitor live network connections with minimal hassle, TCPView is an excellent choice.
-It's stand alone compact, powerful, free and easy to use.
+If you need a fast, reliable, and portable way to monitor live network connections on Windows, TCPView is an excellent choice.
+It is compact, powerful, free, and extremely easy to use while still offering deep visibility into system network activity.